chaoss/augur/docs/source/getting-started/installation.rst

 macOS takes "helpful" measures to prevent Python subprocesses (which Augur uses) from forking cleanly, and setting this environment variable disables these safety measures to restore normal Python functionality.

 .. warning::
   If you skip this step, you'll likely see all housekeeer jobs randomly exiting for no reason, and the Gunicorn server will not behave nicely either.
-Don't say we didn't warn you!
+Skip this step at your peril!

 Dependencies